 Are you a first-generation college student?
-No

-If no, where did your parents attend college?_______________________
+If no, where did your parents attend college?

 Provide a short description of your high school experience.
 How have you evolved from 8th grade to this point?
 List some highlights of your high school career.